kredfield/lucyd/README.md

 *Algorithmic Design*\
 [github](https://github.com/mballschmiede) | [LinkedIn](https://www.linkedin.com/in/mballschmiede/)\
 Mike is a Chicago-based derivatives trader who enjoys live music and his mini Bernedoodle, Hugo.
 At a young age he developed an internal algorithm to identify the most efficient checkout line at any given supermarket; rumor has it he has never been wrong.
 He tried to replicate some of this magic in the development of lucyd, where he focused on algorithmic design and user interactivity.\
 **Primary Skills Developed:** Python, AWS serverless web development (API Gateway, Lambda, SageMaker, S3)
 #### Hanna Rocks
-*Visualizations & Project Management*\
+*User Interface & Project Management*\
 [github](https://github.com/hrocks0218) | [LinkedIn](https://www.linkedin.com/in/hanna-rocks-62b56040/)\
-Hanna is a technology consultant in the Customer Experience (CX) industry.
-She is currently based in Bozeman, Montana, providing solutions and expertise to large enterprise clients as they design, maintain and improve their CX programs.
-Keeping with her interest in CX and data visualization, Hanna was responsible for the user experience and interactive infographics in lucyd's user interface.\
+Hanna is a technology consultant in the Customer Experience (CX) industry based in Bozeman, Montana.
+For most of the project, Hanna was responsible for building visualizations in D3, but in the final week discovered AJAX and re-arranged how everything on the front-end fit together so she could add some progress spinners.
+Thankfully, it worked out.\
-**Primary Skills Developed:** HTML, CSS, JavaScript & D3
+**Primary Skills Developed:** HTML, CSS, JQuery, JavaScript & D3

 ## About MIDS